 The secret is to store them according to their shape and length.
 Leather and black working shoes, for example, should be stored with their vamps, heel counter, and backstay standing.
 Boots definitely will flop over when left standing so the best thing is to gently roll them using newspapers or anything that can maintain their shape.

-- Shoes can live in their boxes and stored in an airy or well-ventilated spot.
+- Shoes can live in their boxes and be stored in an airy or well-ventilated spot.
 There are see-through bins you can buy offering clear slots to help you find the right shoe in one look.
 I suggest shoe bins that are stackable, wide, and transparent allowing you to store all of your shoes neatly.

 - Control the urge of throwing them inside the box right after use.
 Other than it can harden dirt and other residues, the moisture from sweat and other wet residues is an opportunity for bacteria to build and produce a stinky smell.
-This is also the beginning of the shoe material to quickly degrade.
+This is also the beginning of the shoe material quickly degrading.

 - Separate different shoe materials.
 Leather and suede, for example, should not be stored in one plastic bag to avoid discoloring episodes.
 Schedule a cleaning day where you can dust the shoe boxes one by one.
 Don’t forget to shake each shoe if it has been a month or more kept inside their boxes.